 It was a fun experience and I got really surprised how good English they spoke.
 Perfect ending for my Kinkakuji visit.

 Like always feel free to comment below your thoughts.
-What are some of your favorite destinations you have added to your Japan bucket list?
-Or maybe Kinkakuji is one of them?
+What are some of your favorite destinations on your Japan bucket list?
+Or maybe Kinkakuji in Kyoto is one of them?